JohnReeves/bcs-ciphers/more-ciphers.md

 }
 ```

+Morse Code is `really` interesting to learn about :-)

+`Pro-Tip` JSON can be used to make *all* your cipher functions easier to understand and code.

 ### dih-dah code

 As a final step, read through the morse sequence and convert the `spaces`, `dots` and `dashes` to a sound.